katiewelch/mbta-api/README.md

 Since every stop is saved within a 2d array in the Core, the methods for these questions simply loop through the outer array comparing each of the sizes for the inner arrays determining which is the largest and the smallest.

 *2.3* <br>
 As with the first two parts, most of the functionality for this question is set up during initialization.
 As stops are being parsed, their stop ID is added to a Hashmap.
-If their ID already exists in the map, the stop, and both routes are updated to hold this information.
+If their ID already exists in the map, the stop, and both routes are updated to hold information about the connection.
 When the user asks to see this information, the program simply prints out the information saved within the Hashmap.

 ***Question 3*** <br>
 > Extend your program again such that the user can provide any two stops on the subway routes you listed for question 1.
 > List a rail route you could travel to get from one stop to the other.
 We will not evaluate your solution based upon the efficiency or cleverness of your route-finding solution.
 Pick a simple solution that answers the question.
 We will want you to understand and be able to explain how your algorithm performs.

 This problem relied on the connecting stop functionality.
-The program reads in the two stops that were given by the user and then determines if they are connected through the saved arrays.
-If they are not, the program will find a route the both of these routes connect to.
+Using the connectingStops hashmap contained within each Route object, the program determines if the two given stops are on the same route or routes that are connected.
+If they are not, the program loops through each Route's connections until it find another route(s) that both given routes connect to.